conorotompkins/pgh-crime/Data_Problem_Analysis.md

 What are the drivers of the incorrect assignments?

-First, we need to identify the correct Zones for Neighborhoods
+First, we need to identify the correct Zone for each Neighborhood

 My method is to find the Zone with the highest \# of incidents for a Neighborhood